bythorsthunder/Voron_Mods/Mini_Stealth_Cowling/README.md

 ![Pic](IMAGES/Screenshot1.jpg)

-Thanks to discord users Nemgrea for the original parts and to kyleisah for assistance in CAD.
+Thanks to discord users nemgrea for the original parts and to kyleisah for assistance in CAD.